blazexnz/blazexnz.github.io/binary-memory-training/README.md

 # Binary to Decimal Memory Training - web version
 A simple app to generate a random set of binary numbers.
 It displays the numbers in binary on screen, which can then be hidden, and then recalled using decimal format.
 There are interactive features such as dynamic binary number generation, life feedback, and counters to track performance.

 ## Features
 - **Binary number generation:** Generates random 3-bit binary numbers, and displays them for you to convert into decimal - 3-bit binary numbers ensures you only ever get an decimal equivalent of 1-7
+- **Number of groups:** Enter the number of groups you want to generate, where one group is a 3-bit binary number
 - **Input field:** Enter the decimal equivalent of each binary number in the checker field, which will automatically checks your input, and then progresses with a correct answer
 - **Real time feedback:** Provides immediate feedback on your answers, which are colour-coded results (green for correct, red for incorrect)
 - **Progress tracker:** Keep track of where you are with a blue cursor, which moves as you progress